squinkylabs/SquinkyVCV/docs/mix8.md

 **Out**: The channel direct outs.

 **Mt**: Mute control voltages in.
-These go through the mute anti-pop filters,so sharp gates may be used without pops.
+These go through the mute anti-pop filters, so sharp gates may be used without pops.

 **Vol**: CV input for volume control.

 **Pan**: CV input for pan control.

 **X**: Expansion inputs.
-Typically type output of another mixer is run into the expansion inputs.
+Typically the output of another mixer is run into the expansion inputs.
 Signal here is just mixed to the output along with everything else.

 **O**: Main stereo outputs.